IJIJI/WebKontrol/README.md

 <img src="img/splash_interface.png" width="400"/>

 Once you navigate to one of the IP addresses you should see the web interface.
-Make sure you type in the IP followed by port **8080**

 <img src="img/admin_interface_2.png" width="400"/>